hangoclong/CMD-2025/week4/s12/readme.md

 -   Successfully integrated the device's media library using `expo-image-picker`.

 **Next time:** The Capstone Project begins!
 We will build a full-stack marketplace app with user authentication and a cloud database.

+### Test these new features:

+- Try pulling down on the Movies screen to refresh
+- Scroll to the bottom of the Movies screen to load more movies
+- Go to the Profile tab and try selecting a profile picture
+- Test the location feature to see your current coordinates